monsieurBoutte/whiteboard-playground/README.md

 > aware of the application layer and the application layer is not
 > aware of the ui layer.

-#### Dependency Inversion explained
+### Dependency Inversion explained

-The following ruleset is put in place and **enforced by ESlint** to help us maintain this principle so that the pattern remains consistent as this project begins to scale over time.
+The following ruleset could be put in place and **enforced by ESlint** to help maintain this principle so that the pattern remains consistent as this project begins to scale over time.

 1. Anything within a given `/context` **can not** import from another `/context` directory.

-   - if something needs to be used within multiple `/context` directories **and** it's only scoped to the `/Editor` project, it should be moved into and imported from `/Editor/shared`.
+   - if something needs to be used within multiple `/context` directories **and** it's currently only scoped to the `/context/whiteboard` project, it should be moved into and imported from `/shared`.

-2. Within a given `/context` (or within the `/shared`) directory, the following direction of imports should be followed: (ESlint will help remind us)
+2. Within a given `/context` (or within the `/shared`) directory, the following direction of imports should be followed: (ESlint could help remind us)

 ```
 /domain              # domain can not import from application or infrastructure